dig-eg-gaz/hugo-site/content/how-to/digitization/templating-instructions.md

 ### 2a.
 Using content completion boilerplates

 I've made a file that contains shortcuts to most of the boilerplates that you will need.
 (Note that it does not contain advertisements.)
 You can download it [here](https://raw.githubusercontent.com/dig-eg-gaz/boilerplates/master/dig-eg-gaz-code-templates.xml).
-Once downloaded, you can install the file in Oxygen XML Editor by opening the Preferences dialog box (Options > Preferences), then going to Editor > Templates > Code Templates.
+Once downloaded, you can install the file in Oxygen XML Editor by opening the Preferences dialog box (Options > Preferences), then going to Editor > Content Completion > Code Templates.
 Now click the Import button, and select the file you have downloaded.

 Once you have installed the content completion boilerplates, you can press Control + Space, and a drop down menu of templates will appear.
 Choose the template you need and it will automatically appear where your cursor was.